 4) You incorporate an extraordinary range of vocal effects into your songs, from a simple style that’s almost talk-singing to what sounds to me like operatic coloratura — and a lot more in between.
 How do you decide which songs get which vocal treatment?
 I guess what I’m really asking is: How, in your song Crow’s Nest, did you discover that you were capable of, and then go on to develop, that thrilling caw passage?
 (Listen to Crow’s Nest)

-Pinhole photo of Carol Lipnik for
+Pinhole photo of Carol Lipnik for the cover of

 Almost Back to Normal

 Photo by Stefan Killen

 I just didn’t think and it happened.
 (I find I’m capable of a lot of things when I don’t think — like writing backwards and balancing a spoon on my nose).

 I studied to be a visual artist (and did not find my singing voice until later in life), so I approach each sound, phrase or note exactly as a different color on a great pallet, and the melody is like the silhouette of a line drawing.
 I let the colors and the characters take hold of me and make the sounds that communicate their spirit.

 Ha!
 Maybe it’s like the ritual of cave drawings — I don’t draw the animal; the animal draws me — when I wrote my song, Crow’s Nest, I was feeling very shy and alienated in a social situation away from home and I wrote it to comfort myself.
 I call it an anthem for crows, but it really is an outsider’s anthem.
 Since I sing it as a crow, the cawing is inevitable.
 It came out in a flash of insight, you just ride with it and disappear into the song.
 Also, lots of times I find that words are not enough to express what I feel, so I just wail or trill.
 Wordless communication is so great!